-She studied thanka painting very briefly with Greg Smith, faculty and long time student of Shambhala, Susan St. Clair Bennett, learning thangka conservation techniques, and Sudarshan Suwal of Kathmandu, voted best thangka artist in Nepal three times, but in technique she is largely self taught.
+She studied thanka painting briefly with Greg Smith, faculty, of Shambhala, Susan St. Clair Bennett, learning thangka conservation techniques, and Sudarshan Suwal of Kathmandu, voted best thangka artist in Nepal three times, but in technique she is largely self taught.

-I use gouache, which is water color pigments that are not ground as finely and so give a chalky, antique look.
-I also use some ground minerals, and prepared natural mineral paints made of such things as Lapis, or Ochre.
-The finishing touch is using 24K gold on the paintings.
+Laura uses gouache - water color pigments that are not ground as finely and so give a chalky, antique look.
+She mixes these with ground minerals, and prepared mineral paints made of natural rock materials such as Lapis or Ochre, and adds the finishing touch of 22K gold embellishments.

 The concept of the goddess Prajnaparamita originally began as a reverence for sacred writings about paths to wisdom, handed down and preserved, in a time when books and writings and education were scarce and hard to come by.
 Over time these sutra writings, called the “Perfection of wisdom”, or “Prajnaparamita”, were distilled into two great works, the Diamond Sutras and the Heart Sutras.
 These texts were the subject of worship in Mahayana Buddhism, in much the same way that devotional figures were.
 Under the influence of Tantric Buddhism they became deified as the Goddess of Wisdom.
 Prajnaparamita is also called the mother of all three times - the past, present, and future.
 She is radiantly beautiful and sweet.